thinktandem/thinktandem.io/src/content/articles/nedcamp.md

 In the end, we summarized what we took from the session and gave constructive feedback to allow future attendees to benefit from the insights each of us was able to share.

 <h3>Dinner and Singing</h3>
-That evening many of us descended upon Cassarino's for fine Italian food and better conversation.
+<p>That evening many of us descended upon Cassarino's for fine Italian food and better conversation.
 We spoke of professional experiences, laughed as friends and enjoyed a variety of delicious food.
-Later there was karaoke with a handful of wonderful people; the highlights included drinking from porcelain cats, singing alongside a teammate and hearing the others give it their all!
+Later there was karaoke with a handful of wonderful people; the highlights included drinking from porcelain cats, singing alongside a teammate and hearing the others give it their all! </p>

 Session Day!
 All the learning!